Markers or Gouache for Fashion Sketching?

 (the great news is now I can mimic markers any time I want when I illustrate digitally on my iPad)

-There is a great quickness to being able to grab a wet marker and sketch something out, though, and as I always say: a new medium will always teach you SOMETHING NEW about drawing and design.
+Yes, there is a great quickness to being able to grab a wet marker and sketch something out, though, and as I always say: a new medium will always teach you SOMETHING NEW about drawing and design and even about YOURSELF.
 It will always appeal to SOME side of you, or not, which you would not know if you didn’t try!
-So try fashion sketching with a variety of tools to get the full scope of what you are capable of!
+So I DO ENCOURAGE YOU WHOLEHEARTEDLY try fashion sketching with a variety of tools to get the full scope of what you are capable of!

-Fashion Markers look a bit warmer if you use them on rich textured, porous papers, but that is exactly what causes them to dry up quickly.
+Marker fashion illustration CAN look a bit warmer if you use them on rich textured, porous papers, but that is exactly what causes them to dry up quickly.
 Using MARKER or LAYOUT PAPER (Google to see) will stop the markers from bleeding-through, thus make them last much LONGER, and are generally thin, slightly sheer bright-white papers.
-So this is good for a “synthetic” feel or mood, not great for warm, cozy stuff.
+So this is good for a “synthetic” feel or mood, not as great for warm, cozy stuff.

 I do love black fine-line and brush tip felt tip markers and roller ball markers though (especially water-proof so I can paint over them without losing my line).
 I use them often in my fashion sketching.